datamapper/datamapper.github.com/docs/properties.md

 {% endhighlight %}

-Natural Keys are protected against mass-assignment, so their `setter=` will need to be called individually if your looking to set them.
+Natural Keys are protected against mass-assignment, so their `setter=` will need to be called individually if you're looking to set them.

 *Fair warning:* Using Boolean, Discriminator, and the time related types as keys may cause your DBA to hunt you down and "educate" you.
 DM will not be held